smart48/smt-laravel/README.md

 # Laravel App Image

 Laravel Dockerfile is a custom PHP FPM Image.
-Is is still pretty barren , but we will add more elements as time goes by.
+Is is still pretty new , but it does have all the features needed.
+If we bump into missing ones or packages we no longer need we will update things.

 ## Major Packages

 We have added several packages wich we deem necessary for Laravel.

 ### General Packages